 by Jason Grill

-A version of this post originally appeared here.
+A version of this post originally appeared in the Huffington Post.

 @JasonGrill is the founder of JGrill Media where he consults on media relations, public affairs and strategies and government relations.
 Under same umbrella, he works in the media as a local and national writer/contributor, radio host and television analyst/commentator.
 He is the co-founder of Sock 101.